PierAlbertoPierini/ChildCareManagementSystem/README.md

 # Child Care Management System

+The Child Care Management System or short "CCMS" is an open-source project aimed at providing a comprehensive and efficient solution for managing child care centers, daycares, and similar childcare facilities.
+This system is built on top of no-code or low-code applications, leveraging their simplicity and flexibility to enable easy customization and seamless integration.

+⭐
-⭐ If you like this project, please consider giving it a star!
+If you like this project, please consider giving it a star!
 It lets me know you're interested and motivates me to keep improving it in my free time.
+⭐

 > [!WARNING] Local Use Only
 >